masasin/masasin.github.io/docs/cv/work_experience/index.md

 ## Senior Python Developer, [Yields.io](https://www.yields.io/)
 _December 2019 to August 2020, Brussels, Belgium._

+??? summary

+    - Served as the primary Python developer, working on the core of the platform.
+    - Refactored and stabilized the codebase, added tests, fixed bugs, and developed new features.
+    - Worked on automatically migrating and testing client code and artifacts with version increases, and deprecated old features.
+    - Moved integration tests away from depending on mocks into tests that worked with a deployed Docker environment.

 Yields.io is the first company to develop an AI-based automated model risk management system on an enterprise-wide scale with a platform designed to support the full model life cycle.
 They mostly offer their services to the financial sector, with smaller, regional banks automating the model validation effort,